-One of the common confusions when doing channel sales or when doing a market analysis, is the difference between wholesalers, retailers and distributors.
+One of the common confusions when doing channel sales or when doing a market analysis is the differences between wholesalers, retailers, and distributors.
 If you don’t understand the distribution hierarchy, then this confusion is common.
-This article uses simple examples to explain the difference between wholesalers retailers and distributors.
+This article uses simple examples to explain the differences between wholesalers retailers and distributors.

 Let us understand the role of each of them in turn.
 We will start with the simplest.